I love to laugh, hopefully you do too. If you don't, you should probably kick rocks.

 I'm scatterbrained, I write very informal and random.
 This may come across as the ramblings of a mad man.

 I also sprinkle a few colorful words in my everyday vocabulary (made evident above), so if that offends you, you've been warned.
 Here goes nothin'...

 I know a little something about the great outdoors.
 I grew up in a small town in Eastern North Carolina, which is also rural Tobacco country.
 I enjoyed clear nights where you could step outside and see all the stars, constellations, and catch the occasional meteor shower.
-In the Springtime you can smell honeysuckle everywhere...
+In the Spring and Summer you can smell honeysuckle everywhere...

 I love and appreciate the smaller things in life.

 I love hanging out on the porch.
 I love rocking and swinging chairs.

 I love watching the sun rise and set.
 I especially love watching bonfires.